syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}
 {% endtabs %}

 ## Print Excel Document

-XlsIO supports Excel printing option by converting Excel to PDF and then print that PDF document.
+XlsIO supports Excel printing option by converting Excel To PDF and then print that PDF document.
 The Excel can be print with specified page setup and printer settings in XlsIO.

 The following printer settings can be applied to print Excel in XlsIO.